MaxShapley: Towards Incentive-compatible Generative Search with Fair Context Attribution: : Efficient and Fair Attribution in Generative Search

-Our main technical innovation is in the choice of a utility function for \name.
-We observe that information sources in the RAG pipeline can provide both complementary and overlapping information to the final answer, and attribution should consider both perspectives.
+Our main design is a novel utility function for generative search and an efficient algorithm for its Shapley values.
+Figure \ref{fig:maxshapley-overview} illustrates the pipeline.
+We observe that retrieved information sources in generative search provide both complementary and overlapping information, and attribution should account for both: